-WHAT IS NOT COVERED: This limited warranty does not cover electrical system corrosion; corrosion resulting from damage, corrosion which causes purely cosmetic damage, abuse or improper service; corrosion to accessories, instruments, steering systems; corrosion to factory installed jet drive unit; damage due to marine growth; replacement parts (parts purchased by customer); products used in a commercial application.
+WHAT IS NOT COVERED: This limited warranty does not cover electrical system corrosion; corrosion resulting from damage, corrosion which causes purely cosmetic damage, abuse, or improper service; corrosion to accessories, instruments, steering systems; corrosion to factory installed jet drive unit; damage due to marine growth; product sold with less than a one year limited Product warranty; replacement parts (parts purchased by customer); products used in a commercial application.
 Commercial use is defined as any work or employment related use of the product, or any use of the product which generates income, for any part of the warranty period, even if the product is only occasionally used for such purposes.

-Corrosion damage caused by stray electrical currents (on-shore power connections, nearby boats, submerged metal) is not covered by this corrosion warranty and should be protected against by the use of a corrosion protection system, such as the Mercury Precision Parts or Quicksilver MerCathode system and/or Galvanic Isolator.
-Corrosion damage caused by improper application of copper base anti-fouling paints is also not covered by this limited warranty.
-If anti-fouling protection is required, tri-butyl-tin-adipate (TBTA) base anti-fouling paints are recommended on Outboard and MerCruiser boating applications.
+Corrosion damage caused by stray electrical currents (onshore power connections, nearby boats, submerged metal) is not covered by this corrosion warranty and should be protected against by the use of a corrosion protection system, such as the Mercury Precision Parts or Quicksilver MerCathode system and/or Galvanic Isolator.
+Corrosion damage caused by improper application of copper base antifouling paints is also not covered by this limited warranty.
+If antifouling protection is required, Tri-Butyl-Tin-Adipate (TBTA) base antifouling paints are recommended on Outboard and MerCruiser boating applications.
 In areas where TBTA base paints are prohibited by law, copper base paints can be used on the hull and transom.
-Do not apply paint to the outboard or MerCruiser product.
+Do not apply paint to the Outboard or MerCruiser product.
 In addition, care must be taken to avoid an electrical interconnection between the warranted product and the paint.
 For MerCruiser product, an unpainted gap of at least 38 mm (1.5 in.) should be left around the transom assembly.
 Refer to the Operation and Maintenance Manual for additional details.